Flukas88/RssRead/README.md

         pass

 In NAME you can use any of the configured* site.

-You can, of course, use multiple RssReader on the same program.
+You can, of course, use multiple RssReader on the same program or you can load more news with the same instance (using each time loadNewsRss())
-Or you can load more news with the same istance (using each time loadNewsRss()) Use the News object bearing in mind that it's, by default**, in a Xthml Link format.
+Use the News object bearing in mind that it's, by default**, in a Xthml Link format.

-*You can add/remove sites you con use the following syntax
+*You can easly add/remove sites using the following syntax

     try:
         rss += 'site', 'url'